cmquintanilla/applaudo_test/README.md

 ## Beginning 🚀

-_Here are the instruction to run the proyect._
+_Here are the instruction to run the project._

 ### Pre-requeriments 📋